Showing 1 - 1 OF 1

 Purchasing a crate is preferable to renting one (for the sake of your pet's health).
 Purchase crates that meet federal compliance.
 Attach water pans to prevent spills.
-On the top outside of the crate, list your name, address, and phone number so the Transport Authorities can contact you in case of emergency (canceled flights, etc.) Also, secure a 3x5 card to the top of the crate indicating name, address, and phone number of the person to receive the pet at its final destination.
+On the top outside of the crate, list your name, address and phone number so the Transport Authorities can contact you in case of emergency (canceled flights, etc.).
+Also, secure a 3x5 card to the top of the crate indicating name, address and phone number of the person to receive the pet at its final destination.
 Federal regulations require that you attach an envelope to the crate containing the pet's health certificate.
-It is wise to carry or mail a duplicate copies of required information (just in case the envelope is lost or damaged).
+It is wise to carry or mail duplicate copies of required information (just in case the envelope is lost or damaged).

 If the flight is 12-24 hours, depending on the age of the pet, you must provide food to accompany the crate.
 A suggestion is to attach a heavy cloth or plastic bag filled with dry (biscuits) or "soft moist" food.